 lab sculpture created by Steve Lohman

-Mark Schnitzer is an Investigator of the Howard Hughes Medical Institute and a Professor at Stanford University with a joint appointment in the Departments of Biology and of Applied Physics.
+Mark Schnitzer is an Investigator of the Howard Hughes Medical Institute and a Professor at Stanford University with joint appointments in the Departments of Biology, Applied Physics, and Neurosurgery.
 He is Co-Director of the Cracking the Neural Code (CNC) Program at Stanford University and a faculty member of the Neuroscience, Biophysics, and Molecular Imaging Programs in the Stanford School of Medicine.
 Dr. Schnitzer has longstanding interests in neural circuit dynamics and optical imaging, has co-founded two scientific startup companies, and served on the Advisory Committee for the NIH BRAIN Initiative.
 His laboratory has two major research efforts:

 • Innovation and application of optical imaging technologies for visualizing large-scale neural ensemble dynamics in awake behaving mice and fruit flies.